-The Stronghold and most Holdings can be bowed to produce Gold for actions using the rules (Stronghold) or their Gold-producing traits (Holdings).
+The Stronghold and most Holdings can be bowed to produce Gold using the rules (Stronghold) or their Gold-producing traits (Holdings).
 The amount of Gold produced can be read from a Stronghold's Gold Production stat, or from a Holding's text.

-If a player produces more Gold than is needed to pay a cost, the extra Gold is added to the player's Gold pool, and is available to help pay other costs later in that phase of the game.
-At the end of each phase, any unspent Gold in the pool disappears into the hands of Imperial tax collectors.
+If a player produces more Gold than is needed to pay a cost, the extra Gold is available to help pay other costs later in that phase of the game (see Turn Sequence, p. ).
+At the end of each phase, any unspent Gold disappears into the hands of Imperial tax collectors.